juliohm1978/tarbackup/README.md

 Copy the contents of this script into the directory where you want your backup to be stored.

 Edit `filenames` to manually list all files you want to include in the backup.
+Empty lines and lines starting with `#` will be ignored.

 Run `make full` to remove all previous backued up files and create a new full backup.